miku/exploreio/Solutions.md

 Short [asciicast](https://raw.githubusercontent.com/miku/exploreio/wip/casts/b5zvd60qmdsfehguqcpjzwdnk.gif).

 It is often necessary to plan for failure.
 Not all errors are equal.
-In this example, we see an example of a gradual error handling: we assert the system is ok as long as we can read from any reader.
+In this example, we see an example of gradual error handling: we assert the system is ok as long as we can read from *some* reader.
 We even allow a number of errors.
-Only when we exceed a certain limit, we finally report an error.
+Only when we exceed a certain limit, we finally report an error and fail.

 The first fallacy of distributed computing is: the network is reliable.
 You can imagine many scenarios, where you want gradual error handling: Maybe you don't want to give up on fetching an URL just after a first error.
-Maybe you have an abstraction over multiple data locations and you will not stop, if one is not responding.
+Maybe you have an abstraction over multiple data locations and you do not want to stop, if one is not responding.

 The key is to identify errors, that can be recovered from locally and errors that should be passed on.